CDH-Studio/I-Talent/services/frontend/README.md

 ### `yarn analyze`

-To run webpack bundle analyzer attach shell to frontend container "upskill_web-ant" and run `run analyze`.
+To run webpack bundle analyzer attach shell to frontend container "italent-frontend" and run `run analyze`.
 Open [http://localhost:3031](http://localhost:3031) to view the visualized webpack.

 ## Learn More